- What is specific to the short format?

 Summing up

-I have assumed that the short film operates with its own aesthetics, the essence of which is conciseness and economy of employed means of expression, and I have considered the unit of time not only as a categorization of films, but as a tool when making or watching them, instinctively or deliberately.
+to the top of the page I have assumed that the short film operates with its own aesthetics, the essence of which is conciseness and economy of employed means of expression, and I have considered the unit of time not only as a categorization of films, but as a tool when making or watching them, instinctively or deliberately.

 By asking the question as to how Come engages its spectator in its underlying and abstract theme of love, I have shown how it allows the spectator time and space to participate in the construction of and reflect upon the story.
 I have used Raskin's five parameters in order to illuminate the story design and aesthetic qualities.
 In Come I have found that simplicity allows depth by economized means of expression, because the spectator within the short period of narration understands them as concentrated and loaded, e.g. two moments of time and action cover a life-long period of love between two persons.